dotlang/language/README.md

 -> Compiler error. unless we cast `process(Drawable(c))`
 Note that when you cast, you change dynamic type of the data too.
-- `func process(x: anything)` will only accept `anything` type variables but `func process(this: anything)` will accept any input.
-- An argument named `this` means it will be treated like a "virtual method".
-Inside the function any parameter must have the same type as specified except `this`.